mincisun5296/VesselSummaryAIS/README.md

 ## Background

 The U.S. Coast Guard has collected dynamic vessel traffic data, or Automatic Identification System (AIS) data, to ensure the safety of vessel travels in North America.
-Despite its public availability, the AIS data may not be intuitive to use because all the vessels' information is squeezed in a csv file.
+Despite its public availability, the AIS data may not be intuitive to use because all the vessels' information is crammed into a csv file.

-Therefore, this package is designed to analyze daily AIS data, providing a tool for practitioners to better understand the vessel activities and vessel compositions within a specified geographical area.
+Therefore, this package is designed to analyze the daily AIS data, providing a tool for practitioners to better understand the vessel activities and vessel compositions within a specified geographical area.

 ## Installation
-Please install the developed package from my GitHub.
+Please install the developed package from GitHub.\
 `install.packages("devtools")`
 `devtools::install_github("mincisun5296/VesselSummaryAIS")`

 ## Introduction of AIS data

-The AIS data consists of vessel and operational information for each signal.
-This package includes a test data (named AISdata) for users to have a basic understanding of its structure.\
+The AIS data comprises details about ship characteristics and navigation information for each signal.
+This package includes a test data (named AISdata) for users to have a basic understanding of its structure.

-You may use the command-- `?AISdata` for more information.\
+You may use the command-- `?AISdata` for more information.

 You can also use the real AIS data from the [website](https://marinecadastre.gov/ais/), unzip the file and utilize the following command to load the data:`AISdata <- read.csv("dataname.csv", header = T)`